 Warm the oil and butter in a large pan (you can use less oil and butter, but they will not brown as nicely).
 When butter is melted add the cubed bread to the pan and fry over medium-high heat.
 Add seasoning salt, fresh cracked pepper, and dried garlic to taste.
 Once the bread is browned, turn off the heat and leave the croutons in the pan to cool and continue drying.

 Croutons are best when made fresh, but can be prepared ahead of time and stored in an airtight container until ready to toss in the caesar salad.

 Chop the lettuce and soak in a large bowl of water for a few minutes.

 Optional: Add 1 oz of 35% food grade hydrogen peroxide to the water which you use for soaking the lettuce.
 This washes the lettuce more thoroughly and makes it tastier and crispier.

 Drain the water, then roll the lettuce in a clean dish towel to soak up the remaining water.
 Keep the lettuce in the towel and place in the fridge to keep chilled until you are ready to toss and serve the salad.

 Mix with the croutons and dressing just prior to serving (if it sits too long before serving the lettuce will go soggy).
-Sprinkle in extra Parmesan to taste and more salt and pepper if desired.
+Sprinkle with extra parmesan, to taste, and add more salt and pepper if desired.